PostgreSQL pgvector Usage vector

 Create L2 distance index

-CREATE INDEX ON items USING ivfflat (embedding vector_l2_ops) WITH (lists = 100);Create inner product index
+CREATE INDEX ON items USING ivfflat (embedding vector_l2_ops) WITH (lists = 100);Create internal index

 CREATE INDEX ON items USING ivfflat (embedding vector_ip_ops) WITH (lists = 100);Create cosine distance index